bcampbell/steno/steno/doc/intro.md

     Once selected, articles can be tagged by entering the name of the tag and pressing the "Add Tags" button.

-    Removing tags and deleting articles work upon selected articles in the same way.
+    You can remove tags and delete articles in the same way.

 5. Bundle common tasks into scripts